 Treatment For Mental Health Disorders

-If, during the pandemic, your mental health has become significantly impaired, it may well be in your best interest to secure mental health treatment.
+If, during the pandemic, your mental health has become significantly impaired and you have turned to drugs or alcohol to alleviate symptoms, it may well be in your best interest to secure treatment.

-Located in the quiet village of Yardley Gobion, we frequently provide treatment for depression, stress, anxiety and eating disorders.
+Located in the quiet village of Yardley Gobion, we frequently provide dual diagnosis treatment for people suffering with addiction alongside mental health issues such as depression, stress, and anxiety.

 Combining psychological therapies with well-being therapies, our treatments have been recognised as industry-leading.

-If you believe that you would benefit from securing mental health treatment, we welcome you to attend our residential rehab.
+If you believe that you would benefit from securing dual diagnosis treatment, we welcome you to attend our residential rehab.

-Whether you are struggling with depression, anxiety, post-traumatic stress disorder or an eating disorder, at Asana Lodge, we are confident that with our help, you can overcome and manage the mental health disorder that has impaired your life throughout the pandemic.
+Whether you are struggling with addiction alongside depression, anxiety, or post-traumatic stress disorder, at Asana Lodge, we are confident that with our help, you can overcome and manage the mental health disorder and addiction that has impaired your life throughout the pandemic.

 To find out more about the treatment we can offer, or to refer yourself for treatment, please call us today on 01908 489 421.